jearlcalkins/scrape_dsl_modem_stats/README.md

 `python3 c1100t_get.py -p G0CUBz`

 BTW, I found a bash shell issue when passing a password, that happened to contain a '!' (aka a bang), followed by a number.
 When passing a password like: 'Clxy!123', bash passed the application 'Clxy', then looked-up the 123rd line of bash history, and passed that command to the python applicaton.
 The application was confused and crashed, when it was passed 'Clxy' and a historical bash command.
 Because I like '!' special characters in my passwords, this caused problems and led me to hardcoding the password, in the application code.

+#### TimeSeries for packets, SNR and power

+The plant or DSLAM equipment, or possibly the DSLAM modem configs could be problematic.
+There are periodic outages, seemingly tied to drops in SNR and power, during days of rain.
+The packet data is quite bursty, suggesting possible duration times of packet retries.

+TimeSeries view of packet, SNR and power